-As the weather starts heating up, how can you watch the number on the scale go down?
-With these simple summer weight loss tips!
-Summer is the perfect opportunity to focus on your healthy eating habits and get outside for some fresh air and exercise.
+Watch the number on the scale drop with these summer weight loss tips!
+With the warmer weather and longer days, summer is the perfect opportunity to focus on your healthy eating habits and get outside for some fresh air and exercise.

-Read on as we reveal 11 ways you can work toward your weight loss goals while enjoying everything summer has to offer.
+Read on as we reveal 11 ways you can work toward your weight loss goals while enjoying everything the summer season has to offer.

 11 Summer Weight Loss Tips